creack/bug/README.md

 ### Magic number

-To be recognized as a `bug` foramt by the stdlib, to avoid overridding the other format, the magic number is set to `⠀` (empty braille cell, unicode 0x283F) or `⣿` (full braille cell, unicode 0x2880).
+To be recognized as a `bug` format by the stdlib, to avoid overridding the other format, the magic number is set to `⠀` (empty braille cell, unicode 0x283F) or `⣿` (full braille cell, unicode 0x2880).
 This means if your image doesn't start with those, stdlib's `image.Decode` will not work.
 Calling directly the lib's `bug.Decode` will still work as expected.